saltukalakus/idiomatic-rust-snippets/src/patterns/intro.md

 1- [Creational Patterns](./creational/intro.md): Deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

-2- Structural Patterns: Deal with object composition or the structure of classes and objects.
+2- [Behavioral Patterns](./behavioral/intro.md): Deal with object collaboration and the delegation of responsibilities.

-3- [Behavioral Patterns](./behavioral/intro.md): Deal with object collaboration and the delegation of responsibilities.
+3- [Structural Patterns](./structural/intro.md): Deal with object composition or the structure of classes and objects.